nbittich/adana/README.md

 there, nothing will stop you"""
 ```

-Like in javascript, you can add parameters to an f-string:
+Like in javascript, you can embed expressions to an f-string:

 ```javascript
 person = struct {